Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When project team members, leaders, managers, or sponsors experience elevated levels of stress day after day, for months or years, one disappointment can be enough to trigger behaviors that threaten not only the success of the project, but also the organization's ability to execute future projects.
 Manage stress.
 Operating too lean and too mean is too dumb.

 Well, we've reached the end of this discussion — the summit.
 Really.
-First in this series Go to top Top Next issue: Symbolic Self-Completion and Projects Next Issue
+False Summits: I First issue in this series Go to top Top Next issue: Symbolic Self-Completion and Projects Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!